thirdgen88/ignition-vagrant/Evaluation.md

 2. Remove the Ignition logo element and replace with the Evaluator Logo image:
    ![Evaluator Logo](images/evaluator_logo.png)

-3. Use the *Tab Strip Customizer* on the `Tabs` component to add a new tab called `Demo` for window we created above.
+3. Use the *Tab Strip Customizer* on the `Tabs` component to add a new tab called `Demo` for a demo window we'll create soon.

-   > It should be placed in between the `Overview` and `User Management` tabs
+   > It should be placed in between the `Overview` and `User Management` tabs.

 4. Save and close the `Navigation` window.